The DMZ Chronicles

 Episode IV

-I don’t know if you remember from last time, but Recon had it’s first MDL patrol and I got assigned to school at ACTA, something I wasn’t much interested in doing.
+I don’t know if you remember from last time, but Recon had its first MDL patrol and I got assigned to school at ACTA, something I wasn’t much interested in doing.
 The First Shirt’s only explanation was, “There’s a quota…and you’re it.”
 This is eerily familiar of how I got to Korea in the first place: A levy…a quota.
-However, the really perplexing thing at the moment was why did we run into an NKA patrol first Ladid they know we would be out there?
+However, the really perplexing thing at the moment was why did we run into an NKPA patrol first time out?
+How did they know we would be out there?
 Well, it turns out our “security” north of the Imjin was as rigorous and tight as a rubber band and porous as a sieve.
 And why?
 Think about it.
 We had all the comforts of home: houseboys, a tailor, KSCs, and many other “service” people all over our compounds doing things like “cleaning” in our hooches and the 3rd Brigade/1st Battalion S2/S3.
 The extent of this was only brought home when our girlfriends in Shang-pa-ri would say things like: We no see you next week.
 You be too busy.”
 And, of course, we laughed.
 “Yeah, right.”
 And then the next morning we’re called into formation and delivered the news that we’re on “lockdown” until further notice because of (you pick it) an operation, an alert, an exercise, a visit from some dignitary, or whatever.
 Once again, this would change.
 But at the time, the fact the 1-2-3 switched with the 2-2-3 was known to all…especially the enemy.
 (A note: last time I said we replaced the 3/23, but it was the 2/23.
 The 3-2-3 was on our far left flank on the delta and the 1/38 was in between)

 But what about ACTA, you ask?
 Well, a good school when I went through.
 I’d almost say like a junior “Ranger” course given the POI and cadre.